Sphecius speciosus: Life cycle and habits

 Solitary wasps like the eastern cicada killer are very different in their behavior from the social wasps such as hornets, yellowjackets, or paper wasps.
 Cicada killer females use their stings to paralyze their prey (cicadas) rather than to defend their nests; unlike most social wasps and bees, they do not attempt to sting unless handled roughly.
 Adults feed on flower nectar and other plant sap exudates.

 Adults emerge in summer, typically beginning around late June or early July and die off in September or October.
 They are present in a given area for 60 to 75 days, usually until mid-September.
+Males emerge first to compete for females.
 The large females are commonly seen skimming around lawns seeking good sites to dig burrows and searching for cicadas in trees and taller shrubs.

 The males are more often seen in groups, vigorously challenging one another for position on the breeding aggregation from which they emerged, and generally investigate anything that moves or flies near them.
 Not unusually, two or three male wasps are seen locked together in apparent midair combat, the aggregate adopting an erratic flight path until one of the wasps breaks away.
 The male wasps' aggressive behavior is similar to that of another robust insect of the area, the male carpenter bee.
 In both cases, while the males' vigorous territorial defense can be frightening and intimidating to human passersby, the males pose no danger whatsoever.
 Male cicada killers only grapple with other insects, and cannot sting.

 This ground-burrowing wasp may be found in well-drained, sandy to loose clay soils in bare or grass-covered banks, berms, and hills, as well as next to raised sidewalks, driveways and patio slabs.
 Females may share a burrow, digging their own nest cells off the main tunnel.
 A typical burrow is 25–50 cm deep and about 1.5 cm wide.
 In digging a burrow, the female dislodges the soil with her jaws, and using her hind legs, pushes loose soil behind her as she backs out of the burrow.
 Her hind legs are equipped with special spines that help her push the soil behind her.
 The excess soil pushed out of the burrow forms a mound with a trench through it at the burrow entrance.
 Cicada killers may nest in planters, window boxes, or flower beds, or under shrubs, ground cover, etc. Nests often are made in the full sun where vegetation is sparse.